DataDog/hiring-engineers/answers.md

 [host-map]: ./snapshots/host-map-tags-snapshot.png "datadog platform view of hosts and specific host's tags"
 [mysql-yaml]: ./snapshots/mysql-integration-config-snapshot.png "yaml file for mysql configuration to connect to datadog's agent"
 [mysql]: ./snapshots/mysql-snapshot.png "how the terminal will look when you type sudo mysql and you enter into a shell to communicate with its server"
+[alert-graph]: ./snapshots/datadog-alert-graph.jpg "datadog email graph of a metric as defined by a monitor previously created"
+[metrics-alert]: ./snapshots/datadog-metrics-alert.jpg "datadog email alert of metric errors as defined by the monitor"
+[metrics-graph]: ./snapshots/datadog-metrics-email.jpg "datadog email of when a user takes a snapshot of a graph on the platform and tags another user with it using @"